jonathanstowell/jonathanstowell.github.io/_posts/2019-08-08-ideal-development-cycle-1.md

 ![Concept Pipeline](/img/concept_lifecycle.png)

-## The Concept
+## The Concept / High Level Refinement

 How many engineers have experienced a meeting where an initial idea for a feature or more likely an epic is proposed... then within 30 seconds are being asked how long it would take to build?
 It tends to be a difficult question to answer at such an early stage, specially without the details.

 This is why this high level concept should be handed over to an analyst, to take away, debate with peers and dissect into blocks which add more detail.
-Now armed with this detail we can go back to the stakeholders and talk through the concept in more detail.
+Now armed with this, we can go back to the stakeholders and talk through the concept in more detail.

 This gives the stakeholders an opportunity at a very early stage to correct, refine or even throw out the assumptions that have been made so far.
 Also, as we have more detail it leads to a more in depth discussion around the concept and all parties leave the session with a greater understanding of what needs to be built.
 It may potentially be useful to repeat this cycle a number of times depending on how all the parties feel at the end of the session.